solygambas/react-native-shopping-app/README.md

 A shopping app using React Navigation, Redux, Redux-Thunk and Firebase.

 ## Features
-- authentification screen to log in or sign up.
+- authentication screen to log in or sign up.
 - shop to see all products and product details.
 - cart to add/remove products and order them.
 - orders screen to retrieve orders.